Chrizey91/RuntimeMeshLoader/README.md

 RuntimeMeshLoader
 ==================
-A pluging for Unreal Engine 4, which allows to import meshes during runtime.
+A pluging for Unreal Engine 4 and Unreal Engine 5, which allows to import meshes during runtime.

 This is a fork of the original [RuntimeMeshLoader repository](https://github.com/GameInstitute/RuntimeMeshLoader).